gabrieldausque/hermes/docs/markdown/HomeComposition.md

 [Home](./Home.md) > [Composition](HomeComposition.md)

-# Hermes - Composition : All Resources
+# Hermes Frameworks - Composition : All Resources
 >All resources from Source code for composition, including example

 ## What it does

-The composition of the Hermes project introduce a standard factory pattern in a nodejs server that helps compose an application based on metadata worn by any class implementation, and that help developers focus on contract and not on implementation.
+The composition package of the Hermes Frameworks project introduce a standard factory pattern in a nodejs server that helps compose an application based on metadata worn by any class implementation, and that help developers focus on contract and not on implementation.